 SSt 556 Heritage Tourism in the South

-I received my BA in history from Grambling State University in 1998, after pursuing issues in African American identity politics.
-It is there that I began to develop an interest in African Diaspora archaeology, which I continued to study at the Florida State University and the University of Texas at Austin.
-I also worked for several private and federal cultural resource management institutions, including the National Park Service.
-I respectively received my MA in anthropology in 2002 and PhD in 2010.
-My MA thesis was a historical and archaeological analysis of one plantation-owning family in Leon County, Florida and my dissertation investigated the application of public archaeology and other methods of historic preservation at the historic St. Paul United Methodist Church community, located in the downtown Dallas Arts District.
-After completing my dissertation, I accepted a postdoctoral fellowship at the University of South Carolina, during which I created a framework for and taught the Introduction to Southern Studies course.
-I joined the faculty at the University of Mississippi in 2011, where I currently teach a course on U.S. Southern heritage tourism and the introductory archaeology and biological anthropology course.
-In addition to teaching, I enjoy traveling to archaeological sites around the world and attending Southern food festivals.
+I received my BA in history from Grambling State University in 1998.
+It is there that I began to develop an interest in African diaspora archaeology, which I studied at Florida State University and the University of Texas at Austin.
+Through those institutions, I received a MA and PhD in Anthropology, with a focus on historical archaeology.
+My MA thesis was a historical and archaeological analysis of one plantation-owning family in Leon County, Florida and my dissertation investigated the application of public archaeology and other methods of historic preservation at the historic St. Paul United Methodist Church community in the Arts District of Dallas, Texas.
+As a graduate student, I worked for several private and federal cultural resource management institutions, including the National Park Service.
+After completing my dissertation, I accepted a postdoctoral fellowship at the University of South Carolina Institute for Southern Studies.
+I joined the faculty at the University of Mississippi in 2011.
+In addition to teaching, I enjoy traveling to historic sites and attending food festivals.